-The stories and background information that you will uncover will bring the names, dates and places to life.
+The stories and background information that you will uncover will bring the names, dates, and places to live.

 Stories mixed in with facts are what make a family history book for me.

-Trust me I know because I have written my own family history book and it really helps.
+Trust me I know because I have written my family history book and it helps.

 Other things to add to your book:

 - Maps – Showing where your ancestor lived and also the path of their migration.